openworm/org.geppetto.docs/source/eclipsesetup.rst

 	``./update_server eclipse``

-  *  Now we need to import all the bundles that were cloned into Eclipse (File->Import-> “Import Existing project into workspace” and follow the instructions).
+  *  Now we need to import all the bundles that were cloned into Eclipse, to do so click on File->Import-> “Import Existing project into workspace” and follow the instructions.
-  * You now have all the Geppetto bundles in your workspace, let's add the Virgo Server.
+  * You now have all the Geppetto bundles in your workspace, let's add a link to the Virgo Server inside Eclipse.
+To do this we first need to install the Eclipse Virgo plugin.

 * Install Virgo IDE Tooling